Guidelines for Securing Children in the Car Seat

 For Children Riding Forward Facing:

-- These children should be facing forward in the back seat of the vehicle, after they have reached the maxium weight limit for a rear facing convertible seat.
-Many convertible or forward facing seats have a “foot” or recline arm at the back of the car seat's base.
-Flip that out to help stabilize the seat.
+- These children should be facing forward in the back seat of the vehicle, after they have reached the maximum weight limit for a rear facing convertible seat.
+Many convertible, or forward facing seats have a "foot" or recline arm at the back of the car seat's base.
+It should be flipped out to help stabilize the seat.
 If your car seat has a lever at the front of the seat to adjust the angle, adjust it so that the seat sits completely upright.

 - Harness straps should go through the slots at or above shoulder level.
 Most car seats have a reinforced plastic hump or bar in the back.
 If yours does, then the harness straps must go over that bar and through the top slots.

 - Make sure that the retainer clip rests at armpit level.

 - If your car seat is equipped with a tether strap on the back, use it.
 Tether straps cannot be used for rear-facing seats, but should be used for children facing forward to limit the amount of space that your child's head will come forward in a crash.
 Consult your driver's manual to see if you have anchor points in your vehicle to attach a tether strap to, and follow your manufacturer's instructions.